AdobeDocs/experience-manager-65.en/help/sites-developing/ch-configuring.md

 Add a UI mode to group related ContextHub modules.
 When you create the UI mode, you provide the title and icon that appear in the ContextHub toolbar.

-1. On the Experience Manager rail, click or tap Tools &gt; Sites &gt; Context Hub.
+1. On the Experience Manager rail, click Tools &gt; Sites &gt; Context Hub.
-1. Click or tap the default Configuration Container.
+1. Click the default Configuration Container.
-1. Click or tap the Context Hub Configuration.
+1. Click the Context Hub Configuration.
-1. Click or tap the Create button, and then click or tap Context Hub UI Mode.
+1. Click the Create button, and then click Context Hub UI Mode.

    ![chlimage_1-320](assets/chlimage_1-320.png)